Robin131998/Assignment3/README.md

 - Verify that the system categorizes questions based on predefined tags.
 - Conduct tests to ensure the categorization process is accurate and complete.

-###  Tasks:
+###  Actionable Tasks:
-- [ ]  Define and finalize category schemas (e.g., by topic or type).
+[ ] Define and finalize category schemas, such as "Topic," "Difficulty Level," or "Question Type."
-- [ ]  Develop an algorithm to sort questions into categories automatically.
+[ ] Develop a sorting algorithm that uses metadata tags to group questions into categories.
-- [ ] Test the algorithm using sample datasets to ensure accuracy.
+[ ] Test the algorithm using three sample datasets with diverse question types (target: 95% accuracy).
+[ ] Document categorization workflows for developers to easily adapt and apply

 ### Requirements_2
 ### Description: